New loans

 Which situation describes you?

 All three involve registering a new mortgage on a property you already own.
-The legal work is similar — we handle the title, discharge, and new registration.
+The legal work is similar — title, discharge, new registration.

 Lender switch